-Studies suggest meditation can alleviate anxiety, pain and prevent depression.
+Studies suggest meditation can alleviate anxiety, and pain and prevent depression.

-It can also improve your ability to focus instead of getting overwhelmed with everything that’s happening around you.
+It can also improve your ability to focus instead of getting overwhelmed by everything that’s happening around you.

 Unfortunately, quietening the mind doesn’t come as naturally to many of us, so for beginners, you can create the habit of meditating by concentrating on your breath for three to five minutes, which is the average starting point of new meditators.